dfernasu/streamlit-imdb-dashboard/README.md

 ---
 > **IMPORTANT**: Admin privileges needed (best option is execute them from the Docker Desktop console): \
 cd <proyect_path>

+### pgAdmin Service Configuration

+A new service, called db-ui, was added to the docker-compose.yml to have a pgAdmin interface for the db service.
+This new service uses an aditional volume and the connection to the db has to be setted manually with the following steps:
+1. Enter the pgAdmin Web Interface in (http://localhost:80/)
+2. Select the option *"Add New Server"*
+3. Configure the connection with these parameters
+   * Name: IMDB
+   * Shared: True
+   * HostName: db
+   * Port: 5432
+   * Maintenance Database: postgres
+   * Username and Password: same as the PostgreSQL configuration
+   * Save passwor: True (Optional)

 ## Testing the App